 - 1. A short oral presentation in class. - 2.
 A follow-up final paper of about 15 typewritten double-spaced pages on a topic approved by the instructor.
-The paper is due one week before the last day of classes.
+The paper is due no later than one week before the last day of classes.